Make sure your wheels are in tip-top condition - vital for road safety and for protecting your licence.

 Meanwhile, here’s our to-do list for checking your tyres.

-The correct pressure for your front and rear tyres will be in your car handbook or available online from Tyresafe.
+The correct pressure for your front and rear tyres will be in your car handbook or available online from a site like Tyresafe.

 Petrol station forecourts often have equipment to check your tyre pressures but they're not the best option, mostly because tyres need to be tested from a cold temperature.